Sentiment Analysis Using Averaged Weighted Word Vector Features: Related Works

 Brun et al. (XCRE team)\cite{Brun:16} apply a term-centric method for feature extraction.
-For a term, the features are obtained as the lexical-semantic categories (food and service) associated with the term by a modified semantic parser\cite{Ait-Mokhtar:02}, bigrams and trigrams involving the term, and all syntactic dependencies (subject, object, modifier, and attribute) involving the term.
+For a term, the features are obtained as the lexical-semantic categories (food, service, etc.) associated with the term by a semantic parser, bigrams and trigrams involving the term, and all syntactic dependencies (subject, object, modifier, attribute, etc.) involving the term.
 First, aspects are extracted using a conditional random field (CRF) model.
-Then aspect categories are found and added as additional features.
-The features are also delexicalized by replacing a term by its generic aspect category (e.g., {\it staff} is replaced by {\it service}, {\it sushi} is replaced by {\it food}).
+Then, aspect categories are found and added as features for polarity classification.
+The features are also delexicalized, replacing a term with its generic aspect category (e.g. “staff” is replaced by “service”, “sushi” is replaced by “food”).
 They obtained 88.13\% accuracy for the English restaurant dataset of the Semeval 2016 Task 5\cite{Semeval5:16}.

-Jiang et al. (ECNU team)\cite{Jiang:16} employ logistic regression.
-They used linguistic features (word n-grams, lemmatized word n-grams, and POS), sentiment lexicon features (the ratios of positive and negative words to pending words, the maximum sentiment score, the minimum sentiment score, the sum of sentiment scores related to a given aspect), topic model probability, and word2vec features.
-They obtained 83.59\% accuracy for the English restaurant dataset of the Semeval 2016 Task 5\cite{Semeval5:16}.
+Jiang et al. (ECNU team)\cite{Jiang:16} employ the Logistic Regression algorithm with the default parameter implemented in lib-linear tools\footnote{https://www.csie.ntu.edu.tw/cjlin/liblinear/} to build the classifiers.
+The 5-fold cross-validation is adopted for system development.
+They used linguistic features (Word N-grams, Lemmatized Word N-grams, POS, etc.), sentiment lexicon features (mainly ratios between positive, negative, and potential words related to a given aspect), topic model (the document distribution among predefined topics, the topic probability of each word indicates its significance in corresponding topic) and word2vec features to learn.